 (As a side-note, Ikorta’s studio in the IDP settlement near Mtskheta offers hands-on workshops and a chance to shop for traditional cloisonné enamel earrings, pins and pendants directly from the artisans.)

-As of this year, you can also find Ethnodesign products for sale at Tbilisi International Airport.
+You can also find a small selection of Ethnodesign products for sale at Tbilisi International Airport.

 Much of the shelf space is taken up with children’s gear, making this an ideal place to shop for the little people in your life.
 I particularly like the wooden toys handmade on the grounds of Sameba Cathedral.